LingYe-007/LingYe-007/README.md

  If you have some intersting thoughts.
 Please contact me.

-* 🔭 I’m currently working on Central South University for Nationalities
+* 🔭 I’m currently studying on Central South University for Nationalities
 * 🌱 I’m currently learning Algorithm and JS principle.
 * 🤔 Emai me at 892104576@qq.com